American burnweed - Erechtites hieraciifolius

 Leaves

 Up to 8 inches long and a few inches wide.
-Leaves are shallow to deeply lobed with toothed edges that clasp the stem with no discernable petiole.
+Leaves are shallow to deeply lobed with toothed edges that clasp the stem with no discernible petiole.

 Stems